Statistic Mission Texas National

 Mission Racial Demographics & Ethnicity

-Understanding the Mission racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Mission, the racial breakdown indicates 74.4% White, 0.3% Black or African American, 1.3% Asian, 0.1% American Indian and 0% Native Hawaiian, with 90.4% of the population identifying as Hispanic or Latino.
-Notably, 18.2% of households reported speaking English only, while 80.1% reported speaking Spanish only.
-Additionally, 29.1% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Mission is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Mission, the racial breakdown comprises 74.4% White, 0.3% Black or African American, 1.3% Asian, 0.1% American Indian, and 0% Native Hawaiian, with 90.4% of the population identifying as Hispanic or Latino.
+18.2% of households reported speaking English only, while 80.1% reported speaking Spanish only.
+Furthermore, 29.1% of residents were categorized as foreign-born.

 Mission Population Density